-Every systematic review carried out by Mistra EviEM is preceded by a pilot study.
-This process helps EviEM to make a decision regarding whether or not conducting a systematic review on a topic is feasible.
+Every systematic review carried out by Mistra EviEM was preceded by a pilot study.
+This process helped EviEM to decide whether or not to conduct a full systematic review on the topic.

 Pilot studies introduce the review topic in general.
 They also investigate whether or not literature reviews of the topic have already been carried out and if there is sufficient scientific literature on the topics for a systematic review.
 If a pilot study concluded that the topic was not suitable for a systematic review, the process ended with a published pilot study on EviEM’s website.

 All EviEM pilot studies that were not followed by systematic reviews are listed below.

 PS1 Uneven-aged forestry and fluxes of greenhouse gases

 Uneven-aged forestry (selective cutting) is often proposed as an environment-friendly alternative to the even-aged forestry (involving clearcutting) that now totally predominates in Sweden.
 One of several reasons is that the net emissions of carbon dioxide caused by clearcutting probably can be avoided in uneven-aged forestry.